Additional presentations if you're looking for something more specific:

 Subtleties that Seal the Deal

 The Sales and Marketing teams are often the public face of the company, ambassadors for the brand.
-With wit and charm, Rosalinda teaches dining basics, gender-neutral interactions, personal image (hygiene, grooming, attire), telephone techniques, meeting/party guest and host duties that will improve client interactions and customer retention.
+With wit and charm, Rosalinda teaches dining basics, gender-neutral interactions, personal image (hygiene, grooming, attire), telephone techniques, how a PBX system can help improve communication (Continue Reading about this here), meeting/party guest and host duties that will improve client interactions and customer retention.
 She also discusses several surefire ways to lose a client, thus arming your team with what to avoid and the confidence to always put their best foot forward.
 Questions are welcomed and addressed throughout the presentation.

 Dining with Confidence